ucb-art/Chisel3DSPExample/README.md

 git commit -m "Initial commit of YourDSPBlock."
 ```

+Change the name of your block in **build.sbt**.

-Don't forget to add a new remote!
+Don't forget to update the readme, add a new remote, & push!